Different types of attribution

 For example, if a potential customer clicks on a social media ad, clicks on an email link, and then makes a purchase after visiting the business's website, the model will assign credit to each touchpoint along the customer journey.
 This approach provides businesses with a more accurate understanding of the value of each touchpoint and allows them to optimize their marketing strategies accordingly.
 Visually, this would look like this:

-Important: By default, the value, or conversion, is attributed to the day that the touchpoint took place.
+Important: In session mode, the value, or conversion, is attributed to the day that the touchpoint took place.
 Take this into account when you change the attribution window, as the window gets bigger the more conversions that took place in the current period could be attributed to sessions that happened outside the current period, resulting in lower numbers.

 Overall, the deep learning-based multitouch attribution model is a powerful tool that helps businesses understand the complex and varied paths that customers take to convert, and provides businesses with insights to optimize their marketing strategies for maximum impact.